 Can You Grow Bananas in Zone 8?

 Amazingly enough, there are actually cold hardy banana trees!
-The most cold hardy banana is called the Japanese Fiber banana (Musa basjoo) and is said to be able to tolerate temperatures down to 18 degree F. (-8 C.), a perfect banana tree for zone 8.
+The most cold hardy banana is called the Japanese Fiber banana (Musa basjoo) and is said to be able to tolerate temperatures down to 18 degrees F. (-8 C.), a perfect banana tree for zone 8.

 Information on Banana Trees for Zone 8